hashicorp/consul/plugin/reload/README.md

 closed in step 1; so the health endpoint is broken.
 The same can hopen in the prometheus metrics plugin.

 In general be careful with assigning new port and expecting reload to work fully.

+Also any `import` statement is not discovered by this plugin.
+This means if any of these imported files changes the *reload* plugin is ignorant of that fact.

+## Also See

+See coredns-import(7) and corefile(5).